jiachengxiong/ConfSeq/conformation_prediction/README.md

-# ConfSeq - Unconditional Molecular Generation
+# ConfSeq - Molecular Conformation Prediction

 This directory contains the code and configuration files for the 3D molecular conformation prediction module of **ConfSeq**.